Medicinal Labelling Bill [HL]

 Description

-The Medicinal Labelling Bill requires a clear statement on every medicinal product label indicating the use of animal research at any stage of its development, production, or assessment of safety and efficacy.
-This applies to all drugs, medicines, and vaccines listed in the British National Formulary, both prescription and over-the-counter.
-"Animal" is defined as any vertebrate animal other than humans.
+The Medicinal Labelling Bill requires a statement on every medicinal product label confirming the use of animal research at any stage of its development, production, manufacturing, safety assessment, or efficacy testing.
+This applies to all drugs, medicines, and vaccines listed in the British National Formulary, whether prescription or over-the-counter.
+The definition of "animal" includes all vertebrates except humans.

 Penalties